Welcome to Nailsworth Climate Action Network

 Repair Cafe

-The Nailsworth Repair Cafe will be held at The Nailsworth Community Workshop on between 10am and 1 pm monthly on the following Sundays:
+The Nailsworth Repair Cafe is held at The Nailsworth Community Workshop usually between 10am and 1 pm designated Sundays.

 Climate Corner - Nailsworth Library

-Nailsworth CAN’s next monthly Climate Corner is on the first Friday of every month, from1030 to 1230am, at Nailsworth Library.
+Nailsworth CAN’s Climate Corner is on the first Friday of every month, from 1030 to 1230am, at Nailsworth Library.
+The next one being Friday 5th June 2026.

 The Climate Cart supports Nailsworth Library in its Greener Together initiative and was commissioned to be a centre piece for the monthly Climate Corner run by Dr Richard Erskine at the Library.
 It was built by Auspicious based in Nailsworth under the creative direction of Jenny Bowers, and funded in part by an award from the David Vaisey Trust.
 The plywood used to build it is wood that is a few decades old at most, but the dark lettering is made of bog oak that is 5,000 years old, set in a orange plastic background that represents fossil carbon that is a few hundred million years old - the cart itself is thereby telling its own carbon story.